Skip to content

 }

 The showRecordingList function creates a new div element for each recording available in the room and appends it to the recording-list container.
-Each div element contains the recording name, size, and start date, as well as buttons to play and delete the recording.
+Each div element contains the recording name, as well as buttons to play and delete the recording.

 Recording deletion